-- (3) Indicates assets that the Company believes may not represent "qualifying assets" under Section 55(a) of the Investment Company Act of 1940 ("1940 Act"), as amended.
+- (3) Indicates assets that the Company believes may not represent "qualifying assets" under Section 55(a) of the 1940 Act.
 If we fail to invest a sufficient portion of our assets in qualifying assets, we could be prevented from making follow-on investments in existing portfolio companies or could be required to dispose of investments at inappropriate times in order to comply with the 1940 Act.
-As of December 31, 2020, on a fair value basis, non-qualifying assets in the portfolio represented 25.9% of the total assets of the Company. - (4) The Company's investments in SOAGG, LLC and SOINT, LLC include a two and one dollar investment in common shares, respectively. - (5) Kingsbridge Holdings, LLC is held through KBH Topco LLC, a Delaware corporation. - (6) Aggregate net unrealized appreciation for U.S. federal income tax purposes is \$4,446; aggregate gross unrealized appreciation and depreciation for U.S. federal tax purposes is \$52,349 and \$47,903, respectively, based on a tax cost of \$1,527,505.
+As of December 31, 2021, on a fair value basis, non-qualifying assets in the portfolio represented 23.1% of the total assets of the Company. - (4) The Company's investments in SOAGG, LLC and SOINT, LLC include a two and one dollar investment in common shares, respectively. - (5) Kingsbridge Holdings, LLC is held through KBH Topco LLC, a Delaware corporation. - (6) Aggregate net unrealized appreciation for U.S. federal income tax purposes is \$19,495; aggregate gross unrealized appreciation and depreciation for U.S. federal tax purposes is \$82,598 and \$63,103, respectively, based on a tax cost of \$1,651,087.
 Unless otherwise noted, all of the Company's investments are pledged as collateral against the borrowings outstanding on the senior secured credit facility.
 The Company generally acquires its investments in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
 These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act.
-All investments are Level 3 unless otherwise indicated.
+All investments are Level 3 unless otherwise indicated. - (7) Floating rate instruments accrue interest at a predetermined spread relative to an index, typically the LIBOR or PRIME rate.
+These instruments are often subject to a LIBOR or PRIME rate floor. - (8) Denotes a Level 1 investment. - (9) SLR Equipment Finance is held through NEFCORP LLC, a wholly-owned consolidated taxable subsidiary and NEFPASS LLC, a wholly-owned consolidated subsidiary. - (10) Indicates an investment that is wholly held by the Company through NEFPASS LLC. - (11) Interest is paid in kind ("PIK"). - (12) Denotes a subsidiary of SLR Equipment Finance. - (13) OmniGuide Holdings, Inc., Domain Surgical, Inc. and OmniGuide, Inc. are co-borrowers. - (14) AmeriMark Interactive, LLC, AmeriMark Direct LLC, AmeriMark Intermediate Sub, Inc., L.T.D.
+Commodities LLC, Dr. Leonard's Healthcare Corp. and Amerimark Intermediate Holdings, LLC are each co-Borrowers. - (15) Spread is 6.00% Cash / 2.00% PIK. - (16) Spread is 2.50% Cash / 12.50% PIK. - (17) Spread is 5.50% Cash / 0.50% PIK. - \ Non-income producing security. - \\ Investment is on non-accrual status.

 SLR INVESTMENT CORP.
-CONSOLIDATED SCHEDULE OF INVESTMENTS (continued) December 31, 2020
+CONSOLIDATED SCHEDULE OF INVESTMENTS (continued) December 31, 2021 (in thousands)